ILRI-Genomics-Platform/AMR-Genomic-Surveillance/bacterial-amr-analysis-for-ont.md

-We will the script on the `Terminal` of  `rstudio` server.

-1. Login to the rstudio server
-2. Start the Terminal on the rstudio
-3. Symbolically link the script to the `scripts` directory in the `home` directory
+Symbolically link the script to the `scripts` directory in the `home` directory

 ```